DeviHandevi/bobobox_backend_test/README.md

 python manage.py runserver
 ```

+## Files
+### Documentation
+Read the documentation in the "Documentation.pdf", you can find it in the root folder.

+### Postman Collections
+You can find the postman collections in the "Postman Collection" folder in the root folder.

 ## URLs
 ### Admin
 `http://127.0.0.1:8000/admin` (adjust the URL if the IP address or the port is changed)
 To create, read, update, and delete (CRUD) data.
 ### Hotel Room Search
 `http://127.0.0.1:8000/api/roomsearch/`

 Expected inputs:
 - checkin_date: date (YYYY-MM-DD)
 - checkout_date: date (YYYY-MM-DD)